wmandai/workice-docs/docs/source/calendar.rst

 Add Calendar Type
 """""""""""""""""""
 By default 2 calendar types are available, ``Work and Personal``.
-You are free to add/update or delete calendar types by clicking on the **Settings** icon at the top right of the Calendar page.
+You are free to add/update or delete calendar types by clicking on the **Gear** icon at the top right of the Calendar page.

 iCal Feed URL
 """""""""""""